 “So it’s settled then,” said Dicky.
 “We’re going to California.”

-Logan had to gather everything he took when he flew out to New York and put in his suitcase.
-He also had to pack the souvenirs he had brought for his children and wife, as well as the newspaper that began this whole mess.
+Logan gathered everything he had taken when he came to New York and put in his suitcase.
+He also packed up the souvenirs that he had brought for his children and wife, as well as the newspaper that had started this entire mess.

-Dicky, however, had to pack as much stuff as he could, and to tell his children 13-year-old twins Lysander and Margaret they were leaving New York soon.
+Dicky, however, packed as much stuff as he could, and to inform his children 13-year-old twins Lysander and Margaret that they would be leaving New York soon.

 “That’s not fair, dad!”
-Lysander said the moment he found out they were leaving York.
+Lysander said when he found out that they were leaving New York.
 “Why are we leaving New York?”

-“Because New York is a dangerous place for us to be in right now,” said Dicky.
+“Because New York is a dangerous place for us right now,” said Dicky.
 “That’s why we’re leaving.”

 “Because I’m moving us to California,” said Dicky to his children’s shock.
-“It’s safer there.
-Besides, you can see your cousins every day.”
+“It’s safer there and you can see your cousins every day.”

 “But I love New York,” said Lysander.